randylubin/story-synth-docs/src/guide/publish.md

 You’ll want to update metadata in a few locations:

-* The meta-title and meta-description in /public/index.html
-* The favicon.ico
+- The favicon.ico
-* The readme
+- The Readme
+- The Meta tags in App.js
-* The Google Analytics ID in the site head
+- The Google Analytics ID in the site head
+- The Mixpanel ID in main.js
+- The list of pages to prerender in vue.config.js

 ## 5. Publish to Firebase Hosting